 Who should attend?

-Digital LEEP is designed for directors and senior managers tasked with oversight, management, and implementation of digital transformation initiatives.
+The Chief Digital Officer Certificate Program is designed for directors and senior managers tasked with oversight, management, and implementation of digital transformation initiatives.
 The program is also relevant for professionals across functions who want to rise to the challenges of a rapidly digitizing society and marketplace.
 If your department/role is seeing increased digital visibility, responsibility, or exposure — or if you’re looking to build your digital leadership portfolio to evolve into the next phase of your career — then this is the right program for you.

 Program Schedule & Location Details